 Chart 2 above compares the County's WAYM Growth Income of over the past four years to a set of selected industry benchmarks.
-These benchmarks were selected based on a review of industry standards and recommendations from our external investment Manager.
-These indices reflect performance of other available municipal investment options and comparison to a well established stock composite index.
+These benchmarks were selected based on a review of industry standards and recommendations from our external Investment Manager.
+These indices reflect performance of other available municipal investment options and comparison to a well-established stock composite index.
 The Bank of Canada returns reflect the average yearly return on a 10 year Bank of Canada bond.
-In prior years performance of the ONE Fund has also been utilized as a benchmark.
-At the time of this report, the 2020 annual report was not available, and therefore has been omitted from this year's benchmarks.
-Historically, the ONE Fund has experienced an average return of 4.82% between 2017 and 2019.
+The TSX Composite Index continued to increase in 2024, ending the year at 21.65%, while the ONE Fund decreased slightly to 2.55%.
+Haldimand County's performance fluctuates annually, as the timing of liquidations varies based on market conditions, but is averaging approximately 4% over this period.
+As opportunities for potential growth note liquidations arise as identified by our Investment Manager at CIBC, the Investment Committee will consider options presented.